-The Learning Resource Center (LRC) supports McGovern Medical School students in their studies, and liaises with faculty and students to acquire and promote the use of innovative teaching and learning resources in support of McGovern's curricular offerings.
-Students have 24/7 access to over 250 seating spaces in the LRC, including 170 study carrels, 11 group study rooms, and 2 fully equipped "clinic" rooms for practicing physical exam skills.
-Also included are audiovisual devices, networked computer stations, on-site technical support for student laptops, and required and recommended instructional resources and simulators.
-In addition to the primary facility on the ground floor of the medical school, students have access to a secondary LRC facility in the basement of the medical school, and a third facility at Lyndon B Johnson Hospital.
-The LRC works closely with the Texas Medical Center Library and assists students in finding and accessing relevant resources as well as developing their information literacy skills.
-Within the secure space of the LRC students have access to a new Student Lounge, which offers comfortable seating, commercial refrigerators and microwaves, and relaxation and leisure activities.
-Further details on the LRC may be found at https://med.uth.edu/lrc/.
+The Learning Resource Center (LRC) manages study spaces, liaises with faculty and students, and provides innovative teaching and learning resources in support of the school's curricular offerings.
+Students have 24/7 access to 250+ seating spaces, including 170 study carrels, 11 group study rooms and 2 fully equipped "clinic" rooms to practice physical exam skills.
+Onsite IT support includes repair, maintenance, and configuration of students' computer devices.
+In addition to a primary facility in the medical school building, students have access to secondary facilities elsewhere in the building and at Lyndon B Johnson Hospital as well as student lounge facilities at these sites.
+In collaboration with librarians from the Texas Medical Center Library, the LRC staff assists medical students with online search strategies and information literacy skills.. https://med.uth.edu/lrc/.